Google Pixel 9 review: A fun, pocketable AI phone

 (Image credit: Derrek Lee / Android Central)

 The Pixel 9 looks quite different from its predecessor, but many of the main design cues are still there.
-Notably, the camera visor is no longer connected to the device's frame; it's now a floating camera bar with an all-aluminum side and a rounded cutout for the dual camera system.
-In fact, the shape of the camera bar reminds me of the Pixel's rather large and bubbly Quick Settings button, which brings an unexpected level of cohesion.
+The iconic camera visor is now a "floating" camera bar with an all-aluminum chassis and a rounded cutout for the dual camera system.

-One thing I was concerned about regarding the new Pixel 9 design was the new flat design, particularly the frame.
-After using phones like the Galaxy S24 Plus and Galaxy Z Flip 6, I've become a bit weary of sharp edges as they tend not to play nice with my poor finger when handling the phones one-handed.
-Fortunately, that's not the case here, as the satin metal frame is surprisingly soft, and Google gave it a very slight curve where the frame meets the front and rear panels, which keeps the phone from digging into your pinky finger.
+One thing I was concerned about regarding the new Pixel 9 design was the flat design, as I've become a bit weary of sharp edges, as they tend not to play nicely with my fingers when handling the phone one-handed.
+Fortunately, that's not the case here, as the satin metal frame is surprisingly soft, and Google has given it a very slight curve where the frame meets the front and rear panels, which prevents the phone from digging into your pinky finger.

-I do agree with Android Central's Phones editor, Nick Sutrich, who said in his Pixel 9 hands-on the new design reminds him of the latest iPhones, at least if you look at it from the front and the sides.
-In fact, whenever I use the Pixel 9 out and about, friends would comment on how similar it looks to an iPhone, even when looking at it from the back.
-They could go so far as to say Google "stole" the design, which I think is going a bit far, but the resemblance is a bit uncanny.
+At first glance, the Pixel 9 may give you iPhone vibes, at least if you look at it from the front and the sides.
+In fact, many of my friends would comment on how similar it looks to an iPhone.
+They could go so far as to say Google "stole" the design, which I think is going a bit too far, but the resemblance is a bit uncanny.

-The phone is surprisingly comfortable to hold.
-Beyond its soft frame and somewhat slick glass panels, the phone is still fairly small despite being a couple of millimeters larger than the Pixel 8.
-Given its size, I wouldn't exactly put this among the best small Android phones, but the 6.3-inch OLED panel is handled well thanks to the minimal and uniform bezels.
-My only complaint is that despite not having the smallest bezels I've dealt with, I find my finger accidentally activating Circle to Search pretty often.
+The phone is still fairly small despite being a couple of millimeters larger than the Pixel 8.
+Given its size, I wouldn't exactly place this among the best small Android phones, and my only complaint is that despite not having the smallest bezels I've encountered on a flagship, I find my finger accidentally activating Circle to Search pretty often.
 It's not a huge annoyance, but something to point out if you enable the feature.

 The Pixel 9 in a clear Casetify case with a MagSafe ring